- About Switched-on-Schoolhouse

 But, you might be able to do this by using the free Easy Peasy homeschool curriculum.

-Note: Parents also have the nifty feature of being able to build supplemental lessons with the SOS homeschool curriculum.
+Note: Parents also have the nifty feature of building supplemental lessons with the SOS homeschool curriculum.

 CON – SOS on USB or CD won’t be updated after five years

-If you want to use it for subsequent children, the Switched-on-Schoolhouse curriculum will update for five years only.
+If you want to use it for subsequent children, the creators of SOS will only update the Switched-on-Schoolhouse curriculum for five years.

 Note that you’ll need an internet connection to get these updates.